Protect your eBook

 In general, we usually suggest using the Watermark (soft DRM) over the Adobe DRM (strong DRM), in order to make it easy for the end customers to archive, manage and enjoy the digital content they purchased.

-Which libraries have proprietary DRM?
+Which book shops have proprietary DRM?

-- Google enforces the Adobe DRM.
+Google.
+Google applies Adobe DRM.